joeynaor/writeups/jctf.md

 ![](images/jctf/7.png)

-Regardless of the grand prizes to the winning teams, each team who solved part 1 received a JCTF hoodie
+In additional to a $6000 prize pool for the 3 winning teams, each team that solved part 1 received a JCTF hoodie:

 ![](images/jctf/8.jpg)